-- Whitelist the mobile app for your users
+- Add the mobile app to an allowlist for your users

-If your organization manages mobile devices, you need to whitelist the Cloud Search app so your users can install the app on their work devices.
+If your organization manages mobile devices, you need to add the Cloud Search app to your allowlist so that your users can install the app on their work devices.

 - Set up search for third-party repositories

-Expand the content your organization searches by adding non-G Suite sources, such as Microsoft® SharePoint®.
+Expand the content your organization searches by adding non-Google Workspace sources, such as Microsoft SharePoint.
 Work with a developer to use Google APIs to integrate your third-party repositories with Cloud Search.